seL4/microkit/docs/manual.md

 for packaging everything together into a single bootable image for the target platform.

-This final image contains a couple different things:
+On ARM and RISC-V, this final image contains a couple different things:

 * the Microkit loader
 * seL4
-* the Monitor (and associated invocation data)
+* the capDL initialiser (and associated capDL specification)
-* the images for all the user's PDs

-When booting the image, the Microkit loader starts, jumps to the kernel, which starts the monitor, which then sets up the entire system and starts all the PDs.
+When booting the image, the Microkit loader starts, jumps to the kernel, which starts the capDL initialiser, which then sets up the entire system and starts all the PDs, including the Monitor.

+On x86, the tool produces a boot module that only contains the capDL initialiser.
+The seL4 kernel image is distributed as part of the SDK.
+You must bring your own Multiboot 2 compliant bootloader which then loads the kernel and boot module.

 Now, we will go into a bit more detail about each of these stages of the booting process as well as what exactly the Microkit tool is doing.

-## Loader
+## Loader (ARM and RISC-V)

 The loader starts first, it has two main jobs:

-1. Unpack all the parts of the system (kernel, monitor, PD images, etc) into their expected locations within main memory.
+1. Unpack all the parts of the system (kernel and capDL initialiser) into their expected locations within main memory.
 2. Finish initialising the hardware such that the rest of the system can start.

-Unpacking the system image is fairly straight-forward, as all the information about what parts of the system image need to go where is figured out by the tool and embedded into the loader at build-time so when it starts it just goe through an array and copies data into the right locations.

 Before the Microkit loader starts, there would most likely have been some other bootloader such as U-Boot or firmware on the target that did its own hardware